 3. Mixed (conductive-neurosensory).

-All of them can be both pathological and acquired.
-They can be localized simultaneously in both ears, but, as a rule, they affect only one ear.
+All of them can be either pathological or acquired.
+They can be localized in both ears at the same time, but, as a rule, they affect only one ear.

-Conductive disorders develop as a result of ear trauma or disease.
-In addition, conductive hearing loss can occur as a result of anomalies in the development of the middle, outer ear.
+Conductive disorders develop as a result of trauma to the ear or disease.
+In addition, conductive hearing loss can occur as a result of abnormalities in the development of the middle, outer ear.

-Conductive disorders also include otitis media of any type, inflammation in the pharynx, nose, the appearance of sulfur plugs, and foreign objects entering the ear.
-As a rule, violations of this form are easily amenable to therapy.
+Conductive disorders also include otitis of any type, inflammatory processes in the throat, nose, the appearance of wax plugs, getting into the ear foreign objects.
+As a rule, disorders of this form are easily treatable.

-It is customary to refer to sensorineural disorders as violations in the structure of the middle, inner ear.
+Sensory neural disorders usually include disorders in the structure of the middle and inner ear.
 A similar problem arises due to trauma to the middle ear, prematurity of the baby, and other prenatal diseases.
-In this regard, sensorineural disorders often arise from a hereditary predisposition.
+In this regard, sensorineural disorders often arise due to a hereditary predisposition.

-Attention should be paid to the health of the child if the mother has the following diseases during pregnancy:
+You should pay attention to the health of the child if the mother experienced the following illnesses during pregnancy:

 1. Mumps.